AlexandertheGreat491/PWA-Text-Editor/README.md

 ## Usage

 Please view the screenshot below to get an idea of how the app can be utilized on your local computer.
+Also, please ensure that the steps from the Installation section have been followed.

 ![app_screenshot](https://user-images.githubusercontent.com/64184203/188277128-fabf5a16-ea9f-4277-81fe-27a3abd64e8e.jpg)

 ## Credits